FamilySearch/pewpew/guide/src/config/loggers-section.md

 There are two types of loggers: plain loggers which have data logged to them by explicitly referencing them within an `endpoints.log` subsection, and global loggers which are evaluated for every HTTP response.

+In addition to the special variables "request", "response" and "stats", a logger also has access to a variable "error" which represents an error which happens during the test.
+It can be helpful to log such errors along with the request or response (if they are available) when diagnosing problems.

 Loggers support the following parameters:
 - **`select`** <sub><sup>*Optional*</sup></sub> - When specified, the logger becomes a global logger.
 See the [endpoints.provides subsection](./endpoints-section.md#provides-subsection) for details on how to define a *select*.
 - **`for_each`** <sub><sup>*Optional*</sup></sub> - Used in conjunction with `select` on global loggers.
 See the [endpoints.provides subsection](./endpoints-section.md#provides-subsection) for details on how to define a *for_each*.